mpavlou/samplesizedev/README.md

 The sample size calculated using simulation is n$sim=500 which corresponds to CS=0.9.
 In comparison, the sample size using previously proposed formulae is n$rvs=308.
-According to the findings in our paper the RvS overfitting  ##underestimates## the sample size for high C-statistic.
+According to the findings in our paper the RvS overfitting  **underestimates** the sample size for high C-statistic.
 Thus, the expected calibration slope will be in fact lower than we had aim for.
-We can check that using the second command of our package 'expected_cs'.
+We can verify this using the second command of our package 'expected_cs'.

 ### Calculation of expected model performance (CS, MAPE etc) for a given sample size and model characteristics